clicon/clixon/README.md

 Clixon is open-source and dual licensed.
 Either Apache License, Version 2.0 or GNU General Public License Version 2; you choose, see [LICENSE.md](LICENSE.md).

-Latest release is 5.1.0.
+Latest release is 5.2.0 released on July 1st 2021.
 See [CHANGELOG.md](CHANGELOG.md) release history.

 Clixon interaction is best done posting issues, pull requests, or joining the [slack channel](https://clixondev.slack.com).